*Spoilers*

 Zaid

 Trash.
-Not only lies to you about his involvement in the Red Raids, but then tries to ambush you with a pittance of soldiers in a shady, desert town.
+Not only lies to you about his involvement in the Red Raids, but tries to ambush you with a pittance of soldiers in a shady, desert town.

 Zaid Rating 6.5/10